-Monitoring and measuring performance against key clinical, strategic, quality and financial markers is an important part of managing and improving Hauora Tairawhiti.
+Monitoring and measuring performance against key clinical, strategic, quality and financial markers is an important part of managing and improving the care you get at Hauora Tairawhiti.
 It is also important to do so in a transparent and publicly accountable way.

-The Ministry of Health monitors DHBs to ensure they are providing patients with a safe, high quality care and service.
+The Ministry of Health monitors District Health Boards (DHBs) to ensure they are providing patients with safe, high-quality care and service.
 Monitoring includes:

 - Reporting on serious adverse events –these are events when things have gone wrong and a patient has been harmed

 - Quality and safety markers to evaluate the success of the Health Quality and Safety Commission’s national patient safety campaign Open for Better Care

 - Auditing and certifying DHBs against the Health and Disability Services Safety Standards